5Sigma/codex/docs/components/field.md

 # Usage

-The field component is used to describe a typed or untyped field of an object.
+The field component is used to describe a typed or non-typed field of an object.
-This can be used for class definitions, interchange format documentation such as yaml or json, or other similar uses.
+This can be used for class definitions, interchange format documentation such as YAML or JSON, or other similar uses.

 # Properties